xenocrat/chyrp-lite/README.markdown

 1. Download the latest version of Chyrp Lite.
 2. Copy your config file from `/includes/config.yaml.php` to somewhere safe.
-3. Disable any Modules/Feathers that you downloaded for the release you're upgrading from.
+3. Disable any Modules/Feathers that you downloaded.
-4. Overwrite your current Chyrp installation files with the new ones.
+4. Overwrite your current Chyrp installation files with the new ones, making sure to retain your [uploads](uploads/) folder.
-5. Restore your config file to /includes/.
+5. Restore your config file to `/includes/`.
 6. Upgrade by navigating to [upgrade.php](upgrade.php).
 7. Re-enable your Modules/Feathers.
 8. Run the upgrader again.
 It will run the Module/Feather upgrade tasks.